nurbujang/pands-project/README.md

 *4. performs any other analysis that I think is appropriate.*

 ### Method:
 1. The general processes in data analysis are data loading, dataset analyzing and visualization, model training, model evaluation, model testing (2).
-The iris.data file was saved from the UCI website (1) and uploaded into pands-project folder.
+The iris.data file was downloaded from the UCI website (1) and uploaded into pands-project folder.
 2. First, I imported the necessary packages/modules for the project as shown in W3Schools (3-6) and scikit-learn (7).
 3. Then, I created a list of column names, read the data (8-10) and added the column header to the dataframe (11-13).
 4. I looked at the first 2 lines (14) to see if the column names were added correctly.